Renewable Energy for Rural Livelihood (RERL)

 The UNDP-GEF RERL project is integral part of the Government’s single umbrella programme, the National Rural Renewable Energy Programme (NRREP).
 The GEF-RERL is supporting for development of mini/micro hydro and solar PV systems, productive energy uses and formulation of innovative financial mechanisms to attract private investment.
 The project is supporting NRREP to develop 10 MW of mini and micro hydropower, 2.5 MW of solar PV systems and establishment of mini grids connecting Micro-Hydro Plants (MHPs) of 300 kilowatt (kW) capacity to pool energy.
 The project will also support to build up capacity of local fabricators, installers & system integrators.

-The Government of Nepal (GoN) and External Development Partners supporting Nepal's rural and renewable energy sector have designed National Rural and Renewable Energy Programme (NRREP) to be executed by Alternative Energy Promotion Centre (AEPC), Ministry of Science, Technology and Environment for five years from mid-July 2012 to mid-July 2017 in a single programme modality. read more
+The Government of Nepal (GoN) and External Development Partners supporting Nepal's rural and renewable energy sector have designed National Rural and Renewable Energy Programme (NRREP) to be executed by Alternative Energy Promotion Centre (AEPC), Ministry of Population and Environment for five years from 2012 to 2017 in a single programme modality.
+Read more

 What have we accomplished so far